 How To Think Critically During The Democratic Debates

-The candidates participating in the debates are as follows:
+The candidates participating in the debate are as follows:

 Some of you may have already made up your mind on who you’re going to vote in the primary.
 Some of you may not even know who most of these people are (if you need a little refresher, check out my look on the past and current policies set in place by the candidates).
 That’s okay.
 Regardless of where you stand on the 2020 election, I urge you to watch these debates.
 Watch these debates and listen to each of the candidates directly instead of hearing second-hand information and other people’s opinions on the news or Twitter.
 It’s important to make up your own mind in this election and choose to vote for a candidate that truly reflects your values and what you want for our future.

 In order to do this, it’s also super important to be able to watch the debate critically.
 It’s important to sift through all of the B.S. and read through the lines.

 Here are some things you need to ask yourself as each candidate responds:

 Is the candidate answering the question at hand, or deflecting the question to talk about something else?